 The second time that this cycle of exile, persecution and restoration began was about 2,000 years ago, after Yeshua was rejected as the Messiah by many people in Jerusalem.
 Shortly after the rejection, the Romans crucified Yeshua.
 Then, about 40 years later, the Romans suppressed a Jewish uprising for independence and killed 1.1 million Jews and forced others into exile and slavery.
 The Romans also destroyed Jerusalem and the Temple.
 Only recently, during the past 100 years or so, have the Jews returned in large numbers to their ancient homeland to re-establish the sovereign nation of Israel.
 (See how Israel became a nation in one day, as prophesied in Isaiah 66:7-8!)
 So why did this cycle of exile, persecution and restoration - the punishments for disobeying God - begin the second time?
 We believe the reason is clear - because many people turned away from God by rejecting Yeshua as the Son of God.

 The point is, God himself provided salvation, as only he is able (see Isaiah 59:17, 63:5, 43:11, 49:26).
 No ordinary man and no other "messiah" is, or was ever up to the task.
-What is so hard to believe about the fact that God himself would chose to be "born" as a man - so man could better identify with and relate to Him - in order to fulfill the Messianic prophecies and bring about the salvation of Israel and the world?
+What is so hard to believe about the fact that sent an Emissary - His "SON" - to be "born" as a man with a divine Nature - so man could better identify with and relate to Him - in order to fulfill the Messianic prophecies and bring about the salvation of Israel and the world?